Shop Now

 You see, your dog’s belly does far more than digest food.
 Their stomach and intestines are home to billions and billions of tiny bacteria, which is part of their gut microbiome.
 The gut microbiome is the collections of bacteria, fungi, viruses and other microbes that situate in the digestive system, and can dictate the overall health of your pup if out of balance.

 The gut microbiome helps the body to digest food and get the essential nutrients from that food – otherwise, a healthy diet would go to waste!
-Not only that; it also supports the immune function, which is vital to fighting illnesses; protects against pathogens that could cause serious diseases; and can even impact your dog’s mood!
+Not only that; it also supports the immune function, which is vital for health maintenance and keeping your dog in a mood!

 The gut is sensitive to changes in diet and hydration, and environmental changes as well.
 That’s why it is so important to keep your dog in constant good health.
 Feeding them with a diet that provides them with all the right nutrients so that their guts can function well could lengthen the years of their life!